mlange-42/beecs-cli/README.md

 Command line interface for the [beecs](https://github.com/mlange-42/beecs) honeybee model and derivatives.

-## Purpose
+## Features

 * Model parametrization from JSON files.
-* Systematic, parallel simulations with parameter variation, configured with JSON.
+* Parallelized simulation experiments, with parameter variation configured via JSON.
-* Running single simulations with various real-time visualizations.
+* 100% reproducible simulation experiments.
+* Various real-time visualizations for debugging and model exploration.
+* All this, even for derived models with altered sub-models, state variables etc.

 ## Installation